ACCD was established in 1977 by Aldersgate United Methodist Church to meet the need for quality, dependable child care in the community.

 We have a large (more than ½ acre) fenced, grassy play area.

 Meals are made “from scratch” on site.

-ACCD is 4-star rated by Michigan’s Great Start to Quality Early Childhood Education program.
+ACCD participates in Michigan’s Great Start to Quality Early Childhood Education program.

 The Board of Directors and staff of Aldersgate Center for Child Development passionately believe in the value of early childhood education based on love and respect for the uniqueness of each child.
 We strive to meet the individual needs of each child and family, including those children with special needs.
 We seek to be inclusive in respect to race, ethnicity, and family structure.